PointOfNullReturn/WeatherService/README.md

 # WeatherService

-## Project Description
+## Project Overview
-WeatherService is a robust and scalable backend service designed to provide weather data to clients.
+WeatherService is a backend application designed to provide weather data to clients.
 It integrates with external weather APIs, processes the data, and serves it through well-defined endpoints.
-The project is built with Node.js and TypeScript, ensuring type safety and modern JavaScript features.
+The project is built using Node.js and TypeScript, ensuring type safety and modern JavaScript features.

 ## Features
 - Fetch current weather data for a given location.